-Simple baked salmon dinner recipe that is ready in 20 minutes?
+A simple baked salmon dinner recipe that is ready in 20 minutes?
 Sign me up!
-Our roasted salmon with pineapple salsa recipe is refreshing and perfect for busy weeknights.
-It is healthy and perfectly spicy.
-Or you can serve it with this cooling pineapple relish recipe instead to keep it sweet and mild.
+My roasted salmon with pineapple salsa recipe is refreshing and perfect for busy weeknights.
+I used cucumber in my salsa for crunch, but you can use tomatoes or a bell pepper if you like.

 This post may include affiliate links.
 Please read my disclosure policy.